NullFragment/PSU_Class_Projects/GAME_251/README.md

 # Hello!
 Please read me for clarification.

+## RicoShot!
-## The sources for all of the assets used in the game are listed below.
+Sources for the assets used in RicoShot are listed below.
 A copy of the game is available to play [here!](https://nullfragment.github.io/Ricoshot/ "RicoShot!")
 * __Sprites:__
     * sgtcrispy: Floor Tiles
         * <https://opengameart.org/content/colored-metal-tiles-1b>